ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 ansible-target1            : ok=3    changed=4    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-## Connect to Database using local machine
+## Connect to Database using your local machine

-Follow the instructions given in this [documentation](/learning-paths/server-and-cloud/mariadb/ec2_deployment#connect-to-database-from-local-machine) to connect to the database from local machine.
+You can use the instructions from the previous topic to [connect to the database](/learning-paths/server-and-cloud/mariadb/ec2_deployment#connect-to-database-from-local-machine) and confirm the Docker container deployment is working.

 ### Clean up resources